Bel-94/EC2-Apache-Web-Server/README.md

 systemctl restart httpd
 ```

+---

-🔍 Verify the Web Server
+## ✅ Verify the Web Server

-After your instance starts:

-Go to your EC2 Instances → Networking tab → copy the Public IPv4 address.

-In your browser, open:
+1. In the **EC2 Console → Instances**, select your instance.
+2. Copy the **Public IPv4 address**.
+3. Open in your browser:

 http://<PUBLIC_IPV4>

-You should see your custom web page 🎉
+4. You should see the custom webpage 🎉

+---

+## 🛠 Troubleshooting — Real Issue Encountered & Resolution

+### 🔎 Symptom Observed
+- Browser could not reach the page.
+- Running `systemctl status httpd` returned: